Parhomovski/Parhomovski/README.md

 - 👋 Hi, I’m @Parhomovski
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP and will be apreciated for help, may be you can advise some materials to learn.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...